RSEAA/RSEAA.github.io/marketing.md

 ## Website header without sponsors

+Please right mouse click on the image and "save image as".

 ![Banner of RSE Asia Australia Unconference 2024 with the title RSE Asia Australia Unconference shown.
 Sharing tech architectures.
 10th to 13th September 2024.](/assets/RSEAA24_website_banner_no_sponsors.png){:class="img-responsive"}

 ## Short form header for Google Form

+Please right mouse click on the image and "save image as".

 ![Banner of RSE Asia Australia Unconference 2024 with the title RSE Asia Australia Unconference shown.
 Sharing tech architectures.
 10th to 13th September 2024.](/assets/form_banner_rseaa24.png){:class="img-responsive"}